SET-IITGN/ES-112-Computing/README.md

 ## Other Remarks
 This UG core course is meant only for B.Tech students and serves as the first course on computer programming (computing).
 The foundational concepts will be useful for problem-solving through systematic instructions provided to computers in Python.

-“Python is currently the most popular programming language worldwide, maintaining a lead of more than 10 percentage points over its closest competitors.” – [TIOBE Index](https://www.tiobe.com/tiobe-index) for February 2026.
+“*Python is currently the most popular programming language worldwide, maintaining a lead of more than 10 percentage points over its closest competitors*.” – [TIOBE Index](https://www.tiobe.com/tiobe-index) for February 2026.
 The TIOBE Programming Community index is an indicator of the popularity of programming languages.